-Location analysis is complicated because consumers travel different distances to different shopping centres for different services and products.
-Shopping is based on consumer choice, not circles.
-Layers reduce the complexity of individual consumer choice to a simpler and more defined relationship between shopping centres.
+Location analysis is complicated because consumers travel different distances to different shopping centres for different goods and services.
+Shopping is based on consumer choice, not circular trade areas.
+Layers reduce the complexity of individual consumer choice to a simpler and more defined relationship of trips to various shopping centres.
 The choice to shop a particular class of shopping centre represents a travel pattern that defines a trade area layer.
 Multiple choices create multiple trade area layers.
 Individual layers representing classes of shopping centres are then grouped together to account for all the various choices within a specific shopping vertical like groceries or soft goods.

-Using soft goods for example, the first layer represents the choice to shop at the largest super regional shopping centre.
-The second layer is the choice to shop at smaller regional centres, and the third layer at smaller community centres.
-When all the layers are combined they effectively create a list of shopping choices or a soft goods decision equation for each postal code in Canada.
-These choices and preferences create natural consumer movements that can be intelligently measured and accurately predicted.
+Using soft goods for example, the first layer represents the choice to shop at the largest Super Regional shopping centre.
+The second layer is the choice to shop at smaller Regional centres, and the third layer at smaller Community centres.
+When all the layers are combined they effectively create a list of shopping choices, or a soft goods decision equation, for each postal code in Canada.
+These choices and preferences create natural consumer shopping movements that can be intelligently measured and accurately predicted.

 2) Layers explain Competition

 Retail competition further complicates location analysis because you can often purchase similar goods and services in very different shopping centres with very different levels of attraction.
-This means that the size of each respective shopping centre trade area will need to vary and overlap each other to accurately represent the reality of consumer choice.
+From an analytical perspective, this means that the size of each respective shopping centre trade area will need to vary and overlap each other to accurately represent the reality of consumer choice.

 STRATA groups similar classes of shopping centres together into individual layers.
-For soft goods, the first layer is super regional shopping centres, which compete only against each other because they have the largest aggregated value proposition and therefore the highest level of attraction.
-The second less attractive Regional centres compete against other Regional and also more attractive Super Regional centres.
-The third less attractive Community layer competes against other Community and more attractive Regional and Super Regional centres.
-Each shopping centre, therefore, ends up with its own realistic trade area that accurately explains the competitive interaction between very different shopping centre level of attraction.
+For soft goods, the first layer is Super Regional shopping centres, which compete only against each other because they have the largest aggregated value proposition and therefore the highest level of attraction.
+The second, but less attractive Regional centres, compete against other Regional and also against more attractive Super Regional centres.
+The third, but less attractive Community centres, compete against other Community and also the more attractive Regional and Super Regional centres.
+Each shopping centre ends up with its own realistic trade area that accurately explains the competitive interaction between very different shopping centre levels of attraction.
 This means that STRATA is ideally suited to the measurement and comparison of retail performance metrics, market potential and site selection across all trade areas in Canada.

 3) Layers are Accurate

 The accuracy of all market analysis is critically dependent upon the measurement of supply (competition) and demand (market size).
 Traditional solutions that rely on circular or drive time trade areas are overly simplistic because they can't account for competition.
 Layers capture the true nature of consumer purchase behavior (demand) over multiple shopping centre destinations (supply).
 Leakages and surpluses are quantified and reconciled between trade areas without double counting the population.
-This also allows the model to be calibrated against actual sales data by adjusting leakages between layers.
-The whole-of-system approach also allows simple model calibration using aggregated sales data as well as detailed point-of-sales data when available.
-Layers impose a new level of location accuracy traditional methods simply can't match.
+This allows the model to be calibrated against actual sales data by adjusting leakages between layers.
+The whole-of-system approach allows the model to be simply calibrated by using aggregated sales data as well as more detailed point-of-sales data when available.
+Layers impose a new level of accuracy for location and performance metrics traditional methods simply can't match.

-Unique retail value propositions complicates location analysis because it creates a unique attraction, often for similar goods and services available elsewhere.
+Unique retail value propositions complicate location analysis because it creates a unique attraction, often for similar goods and services that are available elsewhere.
 In STRATA, the number of layers is flexible.
 Layers can be added to account for unique retail value propositions like Costco and Outlet Centres.
 This allows STRATA to accurately fit the marketplace regardless of complexity.

 How do you know that your business is located to maximize profits?
-The simple answer is that you can’t know without true location optimization, which is the ability to compare all trade areas across Canada with vastly different market forces.
+The simple answer is that you can’t know without true location optimization.
+STRATA has the ability to compare all trade areas across Canada with vastly different market forces.
 It's how we guarantee to find the best business opportunities in Canada.
 This is true location optimization.